 The manufacturing industry is a powerful one.
-It contributes £6.7 trillion to the global economy and employs 2.7 million people in the UK alone.
+In 2025, the UK’s manufacturing sector contributes approximately 8.7% to the total UK economic output (Gross Value Added).
+This sector also accounts for around 7.9% of the UK’s total employment.
 A world without manufacturing would not be the same, and an industry without automated processes would be a far cry from the manufacturing we are used to in this day and age.

 Automation increases efficiency on the factory floor.
 This is because robots and machinery dedicated to specific tasks can increase production rate and labour output.
 They can do more per hour and are capable of handling heavy loads with ease.